quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 a year ago

-this company is horrible. all they want is the money. i put in a maintenance requests for issues we’re with the washing machine. the first time a technician came out he said that the tub in the washer is just sitting in there and he’s surprised it can even spin. he said he’d let them know that he recommends replacement. here we are two months later, the washer doesn’t spin at all. i made another maintenance request. they had whoever tell me we’re causing the problem by overloading the washing machine.. i’m washing days worth of kids clothes at a time, there’s no way. what do they do? cancel the request. i’m not going to keep asking for the issue to be fixed. i will be filing a complaint with the BBB. i should not be going to a laundromat when i’m renting a home with a washer/dryer connection. if they don’t want to replace the junk washer then they can move it out and i can use my own! i also put in a maintenance request for the toilet that has been running non stop.
-City of Columbia has called me twice to let me know the water meter is registering constant use. request is marked received as of 10/17. no technician assigned, no update. don’t be scammed by the photos you see, the properties are not what they make them out to be! money talks. i won’t be surprised if this review disappears from public view.
+this company is horrible. all they want is the money. i put in a maintenance requests for issues we're with the washing machine. the first time a technician came out he said that the tub in the washer is just sitting in there and he's surprised it can even spin. he said he'd let them know that he recommends replacement. here we are two months later, the washer doesn't spin at all. i made another maintenance request. they had whoever tell me we're causing the problem by overloading the washing machine.. i'm washing days worth of kids clothes at a time, there's no way. what do they do? cancel the request. i'm not going to keep asking for the issue to be fixed. i will be filing a complaint with the BBB. i should not be going to a laundromat when i'm renting a home with a washer/dryer connection. if they don't want to replace the junk washer then they can move it out and i can use my own! i also put in a maintenance request for the toilet that has been running non stop.
+City of Columbia has called me twice to let me know the water meter is registering constant use. request is marked received as of 10/17. no technician assigned, no update. don't be scammed by the photos you see, the properties are not what they make them out to be! money talks. i won't be surprised if this review disappears from public view.

 Like6